| The Czech Bead Industry:

 in Neu Gablonz near Kaufburen where they continued to make glass

+beads up until the present.
+This is not an entirely true account of what really happened.
 In May 2011 Jamie and I had an intense conversation with Christa

 , who we have known for many years.
 She is well known to the